skambuilds/PySpark-EMR-FraudDetection/README.md

     }

 ### Module Execution
 Now you can use Terraform to create and destroy the cluster.
+The cluster creation includes a step phase which performs the fraud detection model execution.

-First of all you have to navigate into the **Terraform/** directory of your local copy of this repo.
+First of all you have to navigate into the **Terraform/** directory of your local copy of this repository simply typing the following command on your system prompt/console:

+	$ cd tilde/PySpark-EMR-FraudDetection/Terraform/

+#### Initialize the directory
 Terraform loads all files in the working directory that end in **.tf**, in our case the **test.tf** configuration file.

-	$ cd Terraform/

-#### Initialize the directory
-When you create a new configuration — or check out an existing configuration from version control — you need to initialize the directory with `terraform init`.
+In order to complete this task you need to initialize the directory with the following command:

+	$ terraform init

 Terraform uses a plugin-based architecture to support hundreds of infrastructure and service providers.
 Initializing a configuration directory downloads and installs providers used in the configuration, which in this case is the `aws` provider.
+The output shows which version of the plugin was installed.
 Subsequent commands will use local settings and data during initialization.

-	$ terraform init

-Terraform downloads the aws provider and installs it in a hidden subdirectory of the current working directory.
-The output shows which version of the plugin was installed.

 #### Format and validate the configuration

-The `terraform fmt` command automatically updates configurations in the current directory for easy readability and consistency.
+Now execute the following command which automatically updates configurations in the current directory for easy readability and consistency.

 	$ terraform fmt

 Terraform will return the names of the files it formatted.
 In this case, the configuration file was already formatted correctly, so Terraform won't return any file names.

-If you are copying configuration snippets or just want to make sure your configuration is syntactically valid and internally consistent, the built in `terraform validate` command will check and report errors within modules, attribute names, and value types.
+If you are copying configuration snippets or just want to make sure your configuration is syntactically valid and internally consistent, the following command will check and report errors within modules, attribute names, and value types.

 	$ terraform validate